Steel Fox Blog

 Federal Tax Credit — IRS Form 8911

 The Alternative Fuel Vehicle Refueling Property Credit covers 30% of your EV charger installation cost, up to $1,000 for residential installs.
+It expires June 30, 2026 — your charger must be installed and placed in service by that date to qualify.
 You claim it on your federal tax return using IRS Form 8911.
 This applies to the installation labor and materials — not the charger itself if you purchased it separately.

 If your installation costs $800, you get $240 back.
 If it costs $1,200, you get $360 back.
 It's a nonrefundable credit, meaning it reduces what you owe — so you need to owe at least that amount in federal taxes to benefit fully.
 Talk to your tax preparer about your specific situation.